 I confess I don't know too much about the Pinkerton, a type A. We only planted ours last year, in the hole above, adjacent to the Fuerte, to improve pollination.
 It survived the coldest winter in sixty years with no problems.
 It reputedly also has a great flavour and also is high in those essential fatty acids especially oleic acid.
 Starve yourself of fat, the good fats, and the chances of getting those horrible nerve illnesses like Motor Neuron disease increases dramatically, particularly if you are on a high carb diet.
 Every nerve is coated in fat... starve your nerves of your fat at your peril.

-We realised that Hass and a Fuerte might not give us year round avocados every year, hence the third variety, growing avocado trees Pinkerton is a new experiment for us.
+We realised that Hass and a Fuerte might not give us year round avocados every year, hence the third variety, growing avocado trees Pinkerton is a new experiment for us; a great success, it bore first giving us now nine months of fruit from the three varieties.

 More about those neurological disease (quite an academically challenging page, but never fear, despite my Alzheimer's Light I managed to write it!)
 TINGLING IN ARMS AND HANDS AND LEGS...